EnoRage/blockatlas-report-jan-2020/README.md

 - Each plaform / api must be runned concurrently / async from others, no perform service crash of crashes
 - Using good CI/CD infrastructure to monitor each api handle for errors, load balancing

+## New design

+Look at [new design document](https://github.com/EnoRage/blockatlas-report-jan-2020/blob/master/NewDesign.md) for details.

 ## Load testing
 ```
 Handler: https://blockatlas-trust-staging.herokuapp.com/v1/market/charts?coin=60&time_start=1574483028&max_items=64&currency=USD